commityourdream/Let-s-go-with-golang/README.md

 To execute .go file [ go run main.go]

+To create and enter the project directory [go mod init]

+How To Build and Install Go Program?
+Step 1:  Create a program main.go and initialize the go.mod  file

-go mod init
+go mod init app

-Build for windows, linux and mac
+Step 2: Build the program

-GOOS="linux" go build
+go build

+Step 3:Run the executable, On Unix systems

+./app

+On windows,

+app.exe